Royal National Outback Aesthetic

-Royal National Park is the world's second oldest national park, and it's located along a stretch of coastline about an hour south of Sydney CBD.
-It's accessible via public transport from the city — first take the train to Cronulla, then behind the train station you can catch the ferry across to Bundeena.
-From Bundeena it's a short walk through the village to the national park.
+Royal National Park is the world's second oldest national park.
+Located along a stretch of coastline about an hour south of Sydney CBD—it's accessible via public transport from the city (take the train to Cronulla, then behind the train station you can catch the ferry across to Bundeena—from Bundeena wharf it's a short walk through the village to the national park).

-There's plenty to see in Royal National — rock pools, coastal cliffs, birds, wildflowers — for this walk, this picture of the coast looking like the outback was my pick for photo of the day.
+There's plenty to see in Royal National—rock pools, coastal cliffs, birds, wildflowers—but this picture of the coast looking like the outback is my pick for photo of the day this time around.